mcglasp/the-singing-people/readme.md

 ![When and where?](/readme-assets/screenshots/follow-fixed.png)

-*I initially left the social media links at the very botto of the scrolling page, as I felt they were not a top priority.
+*I initially left the social media links at the very bottom of the scrolling page, as I felt they were not a top priority.
 I later made the decision to add a small 'fixed' set of icons to the left bottom corner of the site, which scrolls with the user.
 This gives immediate access to follow the group for anyone on the fence about joining up.*

 "I just want to turn up to the next event — when is it and where?"